-The Secretary of Homeland Security and the Secretary of State work together to create and maintain an effective, efficient visa process that secures America’s borders from external threats yet ensures that our country remains open to legitimate travel.
-Such travel is important to our international, economic and national values and interests and we welcome these visitors to the U.S.
+The Secretary of Homeland Security and the Secretary of State work together to create and maintain an effective, efficient visa process that secures America’s borders from external threats and ensures that our country remains open to legitimate travel.

 DHS provides a full range of online resources to help you plan your trip, manage your arrival and if needed extend your stay.